morrownr/USB-WiFi/home/The_Short_List.md

 [3] Outstanding for 2.4 GHz AP mode
 [4] Use only for client (managed) mode.
 No AP mode.
 Limited monitor mode.
 [5] Single state is preferred.
+[6] In-kernel driver available with kernel 6.3 or later.

 Criteria to make The Short List: